 Carolyn Price joined the department in February 2000, having spent eight years as a Lecturer and Tutor at St Hugh’s College, Oxford.
 Her research interests lie in the Philosophy of Mind: she is particularly interested in questions about meaning, rationality and emotion, and the connections between them.
 In 2001, she published Functions in Mind (Oxford University Press) in which she set out a teleosemantic theory of content.
-In recent years, her research has focused primarily on the philosophy of emotion: she has publishes a series of articles and chapters on (for example) the nature of emotion, the distinction between emotion and moods, the intentional properties of emotion, as well as the nature and value of emotions and moods.
-She has recently published papers on grief and on love – two emotions that, for different reasons, have often been regarded as essentially irrational.
-She is currently working on a book about emotion to be published by Polity Press.
+In recent years, her research has focused primarily on the philosophy of emotion: she has publishes a series of articles and chapters on (for example) the nature of emotion, the distinction between emotion and moods, the intentional properties of emotion, as well as the nature and value of particular emotions, such as love and grief.
+In 2015, she published a book Emotion (Polity Press) in which she presents an account of emotion as a functional response to the world.
+Linking all her work together is a broader interest in meaning and norms.

 Functions in Mind: A Theory of Intentional Content.
 Oxford: Oxford University Press, 2001.